webcyberrob/blog.camunda.org/content/post/2018/04/camunda-optimize-21-alpha1-released.md

   </tr>
 </table>

-While the old import implementation took about 5 hours for the whole import process, does the new version only take about 40 minutes to import all data to Camunda Optimize and with that became five times faster.
+While the old import implementation took about 5 hours for the whole import process, the new version only take about 40 minutes to import all data to Camunda Optimize and with that became five times faster.

 # Table improvements